-Despite Brigham's association with Jane, he was apparently content to consider Blacks as servants, rather than equals.
+Despite Brigham's association with Jane, he seemed content to consider Blacks as servants, rather than equals.
 As various converts from the South began to arrive in Utah, Brigham had to determine how to deal with their ownership of Black individuals.
 Slavery had been made legal in Utah as a result of the Compromise of 1850, which brought California into the Union as a free state.
 Utah territory had the option of deciding the issue by "popular sovereignty."
-20 Whenever slaves were donated to the Church, Brigham would free them, however Brigham did not force slave owners to emancipate their slaves.
-21 Further, Brigham gave an address to the Joint Session of the Legislature in Salt Lake City, on Thursday, February 5, 1852.
+20 Whenever slaves were donated to the Church, Brigham would free them.
+However Brigham did not force slave owners to emancipate their slaves.
+21 Brigham gave an address to the Joint Session of the Legislature in Salt Lake City, on Thursday, February 5, 1852.
 In this address, Brigham gave his opinion that if Blacks were to be granted the priesthood, the priesthood would be taken from the Church.
 22

-At the same time Brigham and the other leaders of the Church were constructing barriers to intermarriage between blacks and whites, the doctrines of plural marriage and proxy sealings were made public.
-It may be only then that Jane would come to understand the nature of Emma's offer in Nauvoo.
+At the same time Brigham and the other leaders of the Church were constructing barriers to intermarriage between Blacks and Whites, the doctrines of plural marriage and proxy sealings were made public.